Viaje a Calcuta, India (2024)

 EN

-This work delves into the street life of Kolkata, a city where the street is not merely a space of transit but literally a home for many.
-Through a quotidian scene—two women sweeping the ground they inhabit—the artist reveals the depth and dignity that a simple gesture can contain.
+This work delves into the street life of Calcutta, a city where the street is not merely a space of transit, but quite literally a home for many.
+Through a simple, everyday scene — two women sweeping their home — the artist reveals the depth and dignity that a common gesture can hold.

-Born from a sensitive and committed fieldwork process, the painting captures the direct experience of walking through the city's neighborhoods, observing their rhythms and coexistence, and understanding that, in this context, public space is also intimate space: a kitchen, a bedroom, a workplace, and a meeting point.
-Every element in the scene—the trees offering shade, the street vendor’s stall, the hanging laundry, the partially visible ambulance—contributes to constructing a vibrant and honest social portrait.
+Born of sensitive and committed fieldwork, the painting reflects the artist’s direct experience of walking through the city’s neighborhoods, observing its rhythms and ways of living, and understanding that, in this context, public space is also intimate: a kitchen, a bedroom, a workplace, and a gathering point.
+Every element in the scene — the trees offering shade, the street stall, the hanging laundry, the ambulance partially entering the frame — contributes to a vibrant and honest social portrait.

-The use of intense colors—vivid greens, warm yellows, bright reds—imbues the scene with a vital energy that contrasts with the harshness of the conditions it depicts.
-There is no dramatization or idealization—only respect.
-The working women are not on the margins; they are at the very center of the composition.
+The use of bold colors — vibrant greens, warm yellows, vivid reds — imbues the scene with a vital energy that contrasts with the harshness of the conditions depicted.
+There is no dramatization, no idealization — there is respect.
+The women at work are not pushed to the margins; they are placed at the very center of the composition.

-What this image proposes is a careful gaze toward the invisible, a vindication of the tasks that sustain the collective.
-The street, inhabited and cared for, becomes a stage of resistance and dignity, where art does not observe from the outside but engages and takes a stand.
-This work challenges the viewer: how do we understand home?
+What this image proposes is a careful gaze toward the invisible, a tribute to the tasks that sustain the collective.
+The street, inhabited and cared for, becomes a stage of resistance and dignity, where art does not stand at a distance, but engages and takes a stance.
+This work challenges the viewer: How do we understand home?
 Where does dignity begin?
-In these streets full of noise, dirt, people, and life, a powerful answer emerges: from below, from the simple, from what is true.
+In these streets full of noise, of dirt, of people and of life, a powerful answer emerges: from below, from simplicity, from what is true.

 Los rickshaws de Calcuta (2025)